annelledejager/blog/_posts/2017-09-20-whyjekyll.markdown

 layout: post
 title:  choosing jekyll
 date:   2017-09-20 18:37:00
-description: why I chose jekyll and the setup
+description: why I chose jekyll
 comments: true
 ---
 I'm not the kind of developer who ressearches and compares tools before picking and using them.
 I prefer to jump right in and discover.